15 Great Ideas For Your Summer

 12. Immerse yourself in history and learn how to write a killer history paper that might be strong enough to submit to The Concord Review, a prestigious journal that publishes exemplary high school history papers.

-13. Try out investigative journalism at Boston University: High School Investigative Reporting Workshop at BU.
+13. Try out investigative journalism at Boston University’s Summer Journalism Institute.

 14. Assume the role of a biotechnology company and work with a team to design and carry out an investigation to solve problems in biotechnology through the BU School of Medicine City Lab.